royxss/full-stack-starter-template/README.md

 ## Full Stack Starter Template:

-1. ### The starter template has the below technical stack which is still under work.
+1. ### The starter template uses the below technical stack which is still under work.

    - React.js
    - Redux
    - Django with REST
    - Python
    - Docker
-   - Docker Swarm
-   - Ansible
    - GitHub

 2. ### How to start the application?